RaynorD/RHS-M1A2-SEP/README.md

-# RHS M1A2 Sensor Enhancement Package
+# RHS M1A2 Sensor Enhancement Package v3

-This small mod adds several minor improvements to the RHS M1A2, simulating features found in the recent SEP upgrades.
+This small mod adds several minor improvements to the RHS M1A2, simulating features found in the recent SEP v3 upgrades.

+The changes so far:

 - Gunner and Commander optics have more information and better optics
 - Main gun has full FCS capabilities